ggrossetie/asciidoctor-web-pdf/README.md

 You can add custom content to the head, header or footer of the output document using docinfo files.
 Docinfo files are useful for injecting auxiliary metadata, stylesheet, and script information into the output not added by the converter.

+In addition, you can add running content to the output document.
+Running content can then be positioned via CSS on the [top, bottom, left or right margins of pages](https://www.w3.org/TR/css-page-3/#margin-boxes).
+This can come in handy when you want to repeat complex elements (address, contact...) on all pages for documents like invoices or reports.
+If you want to learn more about running elements, please read the following section **Running elements**.

+**IMPORTANT**: You will need to declare running elements as running content via CSS.
+Otherwise, running elements will be visible on the page.

 To enable docinfo files, you need to configure the scope using the `docinfo` attribute.
 The scope defines if the docinfo files apply for a specific document ("private") or for all documents in the same directory ("shared").